nightblade9/RapidWeb/README.md

 If you think you may need to scale up your front-ends and/or back-ends individually, or if you simply prefer a cleaner separation of concerns, you can put your business logic inside the `WebApp.Api` project.
 This project deploys as a separate (back-end) container, while `WenApp.web` becomes the front-end container.

 For an example of this, check the `HealthCheck.cshtml.cs` page.
 It uses `HttpClient` to make a call to the API to fetch the API's status.

+Note that authentication flows through: if you authenticate in the UI:

+- It sets a cookie so subsequent UI calls know you're authenticated
+- It creates a JWT token so API calls know you're authenticated

+Some custom code takes the JWT token from the user's browser cookie and sets it in the `Authentication` header for API calls.

 # Running the App via Docker